-Researchers discover new technique for detecting bone lossOctober 25th, 2012 in Medical research /
+Researchers discover new technique for detecting bone lossOctober 25th, 2012 by Jenny Green in Medical research /

 Airing for the first time last night on KAET's "ASU Discovers," the work of scientists at ASU including Ariel Anbar, a professor in ASU's Department of Chemistry and Biochemistry and the School of Earth and Space Exploration and NASA's Scott M. Smith, NASA nutritionist was highlighted.